slightlynybbled/bootypic/readme.rst

 * simple
   - the application is located at the same location in memory across devices
   - easy to write your own loader
-* small - the bootloader is located between 0x400 and 0x1000 on all devices, leaving lots of room for the application above 0x1000
+* small - the bootloader is located between 0x400 and 0x1000 on most devices, leaving lots of room for the application above 0x1000
 * protects itself - the bootloader will not allow a self-write
-* configurable - see header file, pull a pin low to keep bootloader activated or simply keep communicating with the board
+* configurable - see boot_config.h file, pull a pin low to keep bootloader activated or simply keep communicating with the board
 * linker scripts protect application area - if you make a change to the code which results in a bootloader overrunning its allotted space, then the linker will throw an error

 ========================